Strengthening Relationship Education and Marriage Services (STREAMS) Evaluation

 The Strengthening Relationship Education and Marriage Services (STREAMS) project is a multisite, random assignment evaluation launched by the Office of Planning, Research and Evaluation (OPRE), an office of ACF, to identify ways to improve the delivery and effectiveness of healthy marriage and relationship education programs.
 OPRE hired Mathematica Policy Research and its partner, Public Strategies, to design and conduct the study.

-The STREAMS team will conduct detailed process and impact studies of programs funded by ACF’s Office of Family Assistance at six sites:
+The STREAMS team will conduct detailed process and impact studies of programs funded by ACF’s Office of Family Assistance at five sites:

 - Family & Workforce Centers of America, St. Louis, Missouri